Smart Energy Home

 PowerNet wants to know more about smart energy technologies that mean improved energy efficiencies and savings for our customers.

 That’s why we’ve equipped a standard two-bedroom home in Invercargill with smart energy technologies.
 Technologies that include solar panels, battery storage, energy smart appliances, heat pump powered hot water and space heating, and an electric vehicle with a home-charging station.
-Partnering with a family who want to live in our smart energy house, we’re going to continue to learn more about the everyday use of these technologies, their efficiencies and benefits.
-We want to understand how the family adapts to using these technologies and how their energy use changes.
+Partnering with tenants who want to live in our smart energy house, we’re going to continue to learn more about the everyday use of these technologies, their efficiencies and benefits.
+We want to understand how the new tenants adapt to using these technologies and how their energy use changes.
 Our innovative Smart Energy Home project is an important step in understanding future energy use trends and their impact

 We will continue to gather data that’ll show us patterns in how individual technologies perform and interact.
 This information will help us plan the best way to manage the south’s electricity assets in the future.